 Proper Bottle Handling

-Minimize disturbance to preserve wine quality:
+Keep disturbance to a minimum to preserve wine quality:

 • Handle bottles gently, avoiding shaking or jostling